Difficult roads often lead to beautiful destinations. The Dampier Peninsula stretches 220km north of Broome in Australia’s North West.

 Fishing fun on the beach at Mercedes Cove.

 Passing on the knowledge soon she’ll be catching me a feed.

 To ensure your stay is private, peaceful and personal bookings are kept to a minimum.

-Mercedes Cove have package deals available to corporate bodies, workshop groups and small social groups, maximum number of people at any one time is 24.
+Mercedes Cove has package deals available to corporate bodies, workshop groups and small social groups, the maximum number of people at any one time is 24.

-All accommodation http://mercedescove.com.au/accomodation/ is fully equipped, cleanliness of the accommodation options is beaut, Pat keeps them spotless.
-All are well appointed and more than adequate for an overnight or a two week stay.
+All accommodation http://mercedescove.com.au/accomodation/ is fully equipped, cleanliness of the accommodation options is a beaut, Pat keeps them spotless.
+All are well appointed and more than adequate for an overnight or a two-week stay.

 Two Bedroom Cabins x 2

 These cabins are very similar to each other, one is called Seaview, the other Beach Shack.
 They are set to the back of the retreat a little amongst the gubinge fruit trees.